prysmaticlabs/prysm/beacon-chain/VALIDATOR_REGISTER.md

 ```

-### Step 3: Send a transaction to VRC with 32 ETH and public key corresponded to beacon chain node account holder's public key
+### Step 3: Send a transaction to the deposit function in VRC with 32 ETH and beacon chain node account holder's public key as argument
-It's up to you on how you want to send the deposit transaction to VRC.
-I perosnally find Remix to be the easier.
-With Remix, I sent a transaction to the deposit method with 32 ETH and the same public key we launched our beacon chain node with.

 ### Step 4: Wait for deposit transaction to mine.